qrzn23/min/wip/l418/content.md

 And now the wheel breaks away, and I see him as he is.
 His garment is black beneath the opal veils, but it is lined with white, and he has the shining belly of a fish, and enormous wings of black and white feathers, and innumerable little legs and claws like a centipede, and a long tail like a scorpion.
 The breasts are human, but they are all scored with blood; and he cries: O thou who hast broken down the veil, knowest thou not that who cometh where I am must be scarred by many sorrows? ^[i.e. must attain to 8x = 3□]

-And I answer him: Sorrow13 is not, save in the darkness of the womb of Her by whom came evil.
+And I answer him: Sorrow is not, save in the darkness of the womb of Her by whom came evil.

 I pierce the Mystery of his breast , and therein is a jewel^[All are references to Binah.].
 It is a sapphire as great as an ostrich egg, and thereon is graven this sigil: